At a Glance

 ✨Tip Number 3

-Prepare to discuss your experience in assessing skills and how you can contribute to our team.
-Think of examples from your past work that demonstrate your ability to evaluate and support learners effectively.
+Prepare to discuss your experience in assessing skills and providing feedback.
+Think of specific examples from your past roles that demonstrate your ability to evaluate and support learners effectively.

 ✨Tip Number 4